TMJ appliances

 Posterior bit plane appliances

 These appliances are customized to be worn on the mandibular arch.
-This type of appliance has the ability to increase overall physical strength and enhance athletic performance.

 Pivot appliances